Back to 212 Lacrosse

 🏫

-Trailside Elementary School Outdoor practice facility — Lower Turf Field
+Trailside Elementary School Outdoor training — Lower Turf Field (spring & summer)

 🏟️

-Basin Recreation Fieldhouse Indoor lacrosse & year-round training Fall & winter schedule forthcoming.
+Basin Recreation Fieldhouse Indoor lacrosse & year-round training (fall & winter)

 📱